frewsxcv/earcutr/README.md

 * Vector [Indexing] and bounds checking in Rust doesn't hurt speed here

-As mentioned, this code is implemented as a double-linked list sitting on top of a vector, an the 'pointers' are actually indexes into the vector.
+As mentioned, this code is implemented as a double-linked list sitting on top of a vector, and the 'pointers' are actually indexes into the vector.
 There are several macros used that represent the normal linked list language, such as next!(index) prev!(index), which take index integers as input, and return a Node or Reference to Node.
 Each index uses Rust's built in vector indexing, which uses 'bounds checking' so it will panic immediately if memory outside the vector range is accessed on accident.
-The panic and backtrace will report exactly what line the access occured and the value of the index that was too large to use.
+The panic and backtrace will report exactly what line the access occurred and the value of the index that was too large to use.

 Theoretically this slows down the program.
 In practice, it does not.